wp-plugins/really-simple-guest-post/readme.txt

 You can create a custom page for saying Thanks to your guest authors.

-If you want to add this custom page link then use short code  [mag-simple-guest-post redirect="Your Page URL"]
+If you want to add this custom page link then use short code  <code>[mag-simple-guest-post redirect="Your Page URL"]</code>

 By default it will take gusts authors to home page after submitting the post.

-You can also post all guest post to your selected author ID by using shortcode  [mag-simple-guest-post author=8] .
+You can also post all guest post to your selected author ID by using shortcode  <code>[mag-simple-guest-post author=8]</code> .
 By default it will save posts to author ID 1.

 What are you thinking about this plugin now?
 May I get a 5 star review for this plugin...:)